pivotal/docs-tap/scst-scan/overview.hbs.md

 part of your software supply chain at build time.
 - Scan container images produced by your supply chain and any running image in your Tanzu Application Platform clusters for newly reported vulnerabilities after the initial image build scan.
-- Use one of the out-of-box provided scan integrations or create your own to leverage your existing vulnerability scanning platforms.
+- Use one of the available scan integrations or create your own to use your existing vulnerability scanning platforms.
 - Analyze supply chain scan results against user-defined policies.
 - Store vulnerability scan results in SCST - Store for long-term archival and reporting.